-According to a report released by the Association of Corporate Counsel, employee error is the leading cause of data breaches, such as sending an email containing sensitive information to to unauthorized individual outside of the company.
+According to a report released by the Association of Corporate Counsel, employee error is the leading cause of data breaches, such as sending an email containing sensitive information to unauthorized individuals outside the company.

 “Social engineering involves manipulating workers to voluntarily give up information or access,” says Terry Evans, president of Cybersecurity Biz in Rochester, NY, in The Hartford.

-Social engineering works like this: Someone posing as a social engineer will someone in your office your office claiming that they’re ‘testing the system’ in order to trick that employee into handing over their password.
-According to Evans, that social engineers is relying on the fact that employees aren’t aware in the value of the information that they possess, so they’re lax in guarding it.
+Social engineering works like this: Someone posing as a social engineer with someone in your office claiming that they’re ‘testing the system’ to trick that employee into handing over their password.
+According to Evans, social engineers rely on the fact that employees aren’t aware of the value of the information they possess, so they’re lax in guarding it.

 Social engineering awareness training, in conjunction with written policies and procedures, can be achieved through;

-- Training employees to never share sensitive information anyone without first verifying their identity.
+- Training employees to never share sensitive information with anyone without first verifying their identity.

 - Refraining from using USB drives that are left out in the open.
-These devices are often left by hackers and once used, the company becomes infected with malicious software, which gives the hacker access to your system.
+Hackers often leave these devices, and once used, the company becomes infected with malicious software, which gives the hacker access to your system.